-If you are unhappy with your monthly utility bills, there are a number of easy, pain-free ways to save some money.
-All of these suggestions are meant to involve no sacrifice of comfort or convenience on your part, just a little thoughtful remembering and change of habit.
+If you are unhappy with your monthly utility bills, there are a number of easy, pain-free ways to save some money on utilities.
+All of Champion Mover’s suggestions are meant to involve no sacrifice of comfort or convenience on your part, just a little thoughtful remembering and change of habit.

 Switch to LED (or CFL)